![]() |

 lending their manuals and allowing me to disassemble and examine some

 very expensive hardware (such as the MKb and FG42).
-Their help is
+Their help is greatly

-If you recognize any of the names, be sure to tell them thanks for all
+any of the names, be sure to tell them thanks for all of us when you see

-of us when you see them.
-Without their help, these manuals couldn't
+them.
+Without their help, these manuals couldn't be as accurate as they

-be as accurate as they are, some wouldn't have been translated, and some
+are, some wouldn't have been translated, and some I wouldn't even know

-I wouldn't even know about.
-I certainly appreciate their help, and letting
+about.
+I certainly appreciate their help, and letting them know that others

-them know that others do too is good manners to say the least.
-They
+do too is good manners to say the least.
+They share their collections

-share their collections in this way to advance the sport for the benefit
+in this way to advance the sport for the benefit of us all.
+That's first

-who gave me a great deal of support and full access to his collection
+class behavior.
+A life-long collector who gave me a great deal of support

-in the years before he died, once told me that he didn't feel that his
+and full access to his collection in the years before he died, once told

-just got to take care of it and enjoy it for a while.
-Very nice.
+it belonged to History.
+He just got to take care of it and enjoy it for

 As I've been translating non-gun and training manuals that are of special